 Keeping these issues from happening will be easy enough.
 Simply follow the recipe that you’re using to bake the bread.

-The recipe should give you specific instructions for how long the bread dough is meant to rise.
-Use a timer so that you can keep everything on schedule without allowing the dough to rise more than it’s supposed to.
+The recipe should give you specific instructions for how long the dough is meant to rise.
+Use a timer so that you can keep everything on schedule without allowing it to rise more than it’s supposed to.

 Sometimes recipes will give you a time figure for rising that will require you to make a judgment call.
 For example, a bread recipe might say to let the dough rise for 60-90 minutes.

 You should make sure to check on the bread dough once the 60-minute mark has been reached.
 Checking the dough is as easy as pressing it with two fingers.

 You’ll know that the dough has risen enough if the area that you’re touching remains depressed after you press into it.
 If the area of the bread bounces back to normal, you still need to let the dough rise.